What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the relativistic regime

 The problem one encounters when attempting to interpret the KGE as describing a single quantum particle is that of a possible negative energy and that of a non-positive definite probability density.
 Thanks to the Feynman propagator prescription \cite{BD}, however, one overcomes such limitations by interpreting particles with negative energy as anti-particles propagating backward in time \cite{Stuckelberg,Feynman}.
 Therefore, as long as the creation and annihilation of particles can be ignored in the physical process one is interested in, the machinery of quantum field theory that consists in viewing $\varphi(x)$ as a scalar field expandable in terms of creation and annihilation operators is not required.
-This is indeed why the $\pi$ and $K$ mesons are successfully described at low energy with the propagator approach based on the KGE \cite{BD}.
+This is why the $\pi$ and $K$ mesons, for example, are successfully described at low energy with the propagator approach based on the KGE \cite{BD}.
 In a scattering process, these scalar particles are indeed stable particles within their lifetime and are thus represented as free initial and final wavefunctions.
 It is therefore in this approximation that we can also describe the behavior of a spinless particle obeying the KGE under the Weyl transformation.
-As such, the ambiguity in defining positive and negative frequencies to be attached to the creation and annihilation operators ---\! an ambiguity which is inherent to quantum field theory in curved spacetime when it comes to extracting the particle content of the field \cite{QFCS1,QFCS2} \!--- need not concern us here.
-As we shall see now, an analogue of the Bogoliubov transformations for fields in curved spacetimes arises for such a wavefunction under a Weyl transformation of spacetime.
-However, the nature and the meaning of the transformation we obtain here for the wavefunction point to a different interesting physical picture.
-In any case, once again, our calculations and results will be independent of the interpretation one assigns to the Klein-Gordon scalar field $\varphi(x)$.
+As such, the ambiguity in defining positive and negative frequencies to be attached to the creation and annihilation operators need not concern us here.

 In fact, the other way of thinking of the negative probability densities that arise from the KGE is provided by considering a complex wavefunction $\varphi(x)$.
-By multiplying by the elementary electric charge $e$ the conserved 4-current that emerges from Eq.\,(\ref{KGCST}), one obtains the following covariantly conserved charged current density \cite{Greiner},
+By multiplying by the elementary electric charge $e$ the conserved 4-current that emerges from Eq.\,(\ref{KGCST}), one obtains the following covariantly conserved charged current density \cite{Greiner}

-A negative probability density current can then simply be interpreted as expressing the dynamics of a negatively charged electric current, regardless of whether the wavefunction describes a single particle, a particle and its antiparticle, or a many-particle state.
+A negative probability density current can then simply be interpreted as representing a negatively charged electric current density, regardless of whether the wavefunction describes a single-particle or a particle-antiparticle state.